Marvin-Brouwer/FluentSerializer/Readme.md

 ## Contributing

-We are currently figuring out what the best branching model is, and we're still fleshing out release, contribution and development guidelines.
+> We are currently figuring out what the best branching model is, and we're still fleshing out release, contribution and development guidelines.
-Suggestions on how to do this are very welcome.
+> **Suggestions on how to do this are very welcome.**

 If you want to help out the project, you are very welcome to.
 Please read our [Contribution guidelines](/docs/Contributing.md#readme) and [contributor covenant's code of conduct](https://www.contributor-covenant.org) before starting.
 For maintainers we have a separate [Maintenance guide](/docs/Maintaining.md#readme).

+### Release management

 Maintainers are responsible for the release cycles.
 However, if you register a bug blocking your development you can request an alpha package version for your branch to be deployed while the code is in review.

+For more information, review the [Maintenance guides Release management chapter](/docs/Maintaining.md#release-management).